xyu98/LC-Record/README.md

 - BST verification: 98
 - Search an element in a BST: 700
 - Search the Kth smallest/biggest element: 230
-- Insert an element into a BST: 701
+- Insert an element into a BST: 701★
 - Convert a BST to Cumulative Tree: 1038
 - Delete an element of BST: 450★
+- Complete tree nodes: 222★